Vinicius Jr says racism is 'normal' in LaLiga after crowd chants during Real Madrid's league match in Valencia

 The Brazil international was targeted by chants from sections of the crowd at the Mestalla stadium during Real Madrid's 1-0 loss to Valencia.

-The game was stopped in the second half as the visibly angry 22-year-old grabbed the referee and pointed toward fans who he felt had abused him.
+The game was stopped in the second half for 10 minutes as the visibly angry 22-year-old grabbed the referee and pointed toward fans who he felt had abused him.

-It is not the first time this season that the 22-year-old has suffered racist abuse.

-Vinicius Jr was then sent off for violent conduct in added time of Real's 1-0 defeat following an altercation with striker Hugo Duro.
+Vinicius Jr was later sent off for violent conduct in added time following an altercation with striker Hugo Duro.

+Vinicius Jr: How Spanish football is failing Real Madrid's elite talent amid racist abuse

 He tweeted after the game: "It wasn't the first time, nor the second, nor the third.
 Racism is normal in LaLiga.
 In football they thinks it's normal, the federation does too - and the opponent encourages it.
 I'm so sad.
 The championship that once belonged to Ronaldinho, Ronaldo, Cristiano and Messi today belongs to racism.

+"LaLiga has a problem.
+For me Vinicius is the most important player in the world.
+LaLiga has a problem, these episodes of racism have to stop the match.

+"It's the entire stadium that is insulting a player with racist chants and the match has to stop.
+I would say the same if we were winning 3-0, there is no other way."

-Real Madrid boss Carlo Ancelotti added on Twitter: "Today has been a sad day at Mestalla, where a group of fans have shown their worst version.
+Ancelotti later added on Twitter: "Today has been a sad day at Mestalla, where a group of fans have shown their worst version.
 It is time to stop talking and act forcefully.
 Racism cannot have a place in football or in society.
 NO TO RACISM ANYWHERE."

+Responding to the statements made by Real Madrid coach Carlo Ancelotti after the game between the two sides, Valencia Corporate Director and Spokesperson, Javier Solís, said: "In light of the unfortunate and completely incorrect statements by Mr Ancelotti, in which he branded all of the fans at Mestalla as racist, the club cannot tolerate this.

+"We reject these complaints head-on.
+Possibly it is the result of a mistake in the language, and he must have understood another word as being said.

+"The club condemn any type of racist insults and are working to identify the people who allegedly made a gesture or action, but calling all the Valencia CF fans racist is nonsense and the club cannot remain silent.

+"We understand that when Ancelotti realises the mistake he has made and the very serious statements he has made, he should apologise, in the same way that both the coach and I condemn any racist insult.
+In the same way, when he realises the mistake he has made, he should apologise."

-Valencia released a statement on their club website condemning what happened and confirming they will investigate.
+Valencia earlier released a statement on their club website condemning what happened and confirming they will investigate.

 "Valencia CF wish to publicly condemn insults and attacks of all kinds in football.